Recording Rooms

 The Rooms

-The entire house is given over to recording spaces: (I'm obviously not married! ;-)
+Most of my new house is given over to sonic spaces: (I'm obviously not married! ;-)